A practical guide for professionals ready to make the case for coach training, and the leaders who want to invest in it.

 The same findings were found in a 2016 Harvard study where, after surveying around 3,000 leaders, 24 percent of the participants apparently overestimated their skills as coaches.
 It was otherwise known as the David Dunning and Justin Kruger effect where it was observed by these psychologists that incompetent people often fail to realize their own deficiencies or shortcomings while also ignoring that skill as more effectively executed by others.

-Too often, the term coaching is used as a catch-all word for ‘helping people solve problems, achieve goals or improve behaviour.
+Too often, the term “coaching” is used as a catch-all word for ‘helping people solve problems, achieve goals or improve behavior’.
 But the notion of simply ‘helping people’ with training, corrections, supervision, and advice significantly misrepresents coaching.

-And because they don’t know what they’re doing, they may lead their employees wrongly.
-In a Harvard Business Review survey, it was found that although there are managers who provide constant feedback (also known as always-on managers), if they coach ineffectively, it affects the performance of their team members negatively.
+And because they don’t know what they don’t know, well-intentioned managers may lead their employees wrongly.
+In a Harvard Business Review survey, it was found that although there are managers who provide constant feedback (also known as always-on managers), if they coach ineffectively, it affects the performance of their team members negatively, not positively.

 Always-on managers do more harm than good to their team, as the survey found that they degrade employee performance by up to 8 percent.
 This is mainly because constant yet inaccurate feedback tends to be overwhelming and misplaced.
 On the other hand, if employees work with expert coaches or managers who know how to coach effectively, it generates positive results like creating more engaged and highly motivated employees.